standard-for-public-code/standard-for-public-code/README.md

 We believe public policy and software should be inclusive, usable, open, legible, accountable, accessible and sustainable.
 This means we need a new way of designing, developing and procuring both the source code and policy documentation.

-This standard sets a quality level for code bases that meets the needs of public organizations, institutions and administrations as well as other critical infrastructural services.
+This standard sets a quality level for codebases that meets the needs of public organizations, institutions and administrations as well as other critical infrastructural services.

 The standard lives at [standard.publiccode.net](https://standard.publiccode.net/), and for an overview of all content see [`index.md`](index.md).